 Current GDP rates are determined by weather products that were not designed to support ATFM, for example, the Terminal Area Forecast (TAF).
 By enhancing the forecast information considered during pre-tactical planning, it is anticipated that the gap between planned and actual arrival rates can be reduced.

-Therefore, the MET CDM process includes considering weather information from the TAF plus other products and expertise including NOCMET, Regional Area Forecasters and AVMET.
-The final MET CDM product is produced after consulting with the National Operations Centre Supervisors (NOS) and Terminal Area Coordinator (TAC)/Traffic Manager (TM) to ensure arrival rates that best suit the enhanced forecast are used in the GDP.
+Therefore, the MET CDM process includes considering weather information from the TAF plus other products and expertise including NCCMET, Regional Area Forecasters and AVMET.
+The final MET CDM product is produced after consulting with the CDM staff and Terminal Area Coordinator (TAC)/Traffic Manager (TM) to ensure arrival rates that best suit the enhanced forecast are used in the GDP.

 MET CDM has been identified as a priority by airlines, and also forms part of the ICAO Global Air Navigation Plan.